Powertex and glass

 Using Powertex with glass

 Apply Powertex to fabric for wrapping glass in the same way as you would for any other project.
 It’s important not to over saturate the fabric.
 Your aim is to coat the fabric until it’s sticky to the touch.
-If it’s too wet, the fabric can also be heavy and it’s weight will work against you when wrapping your bottle or glass.
-It will also take longer to dry.
-(There are some other projects where a wetter fabric is useful.)
+Try applying layers of Stone Art for a textured surface and using Powertex to glue embellishments and textures in place.

 Have a go at your own wrapped bottle or goblets.
-After 3 weeks these are water resistant so can even be used and hand-washed, as long as they are not submerged in water.
 They make a really beautiful gift too.
 Why not Powertex a bottle of wine to go with it, it doesn’t have to be an empty bottle!